kunakl07/AL-MLresearch/src/training_script/README.md

 ```
 The command to run the predict script is:
 ```
-python model_predict.py --modelpath Path to the model --testpath Path to the test directory
+python model_predict.py --modelpath Path to the model --testpath Path to the test directory that consists of spectrograms to be predicted
 ```

 statistics.py : Would plot the ROC curve